IZRXD/project/README.md

 - you can sing in with you profile and test your permissions

 **Unique Places**
--while logged you can see places more info button and if you are their owner you can edit or delete them
+- while logged you can see places more info button and if you are their owner you can edit or delete them